Alta Via 1 – Hut-to-Hut Walking Holiday

 Need to Knows

-Minimum Number – This holiday requires a minimum of two people.
+Minimum Number – This holiday requires a minimum of 2 people.

-Rifugios – Except for your first and last nights, you will stay overnight in ‘rifugio’ (mountain huts).
-These generally offer the following facilities: a bed in a shared room or in a private room (these musty be booked in advance and cost Ā£20pp/ night extra, subject to availability), showers with hot water, toilets, meals, and a water supply for refilling water bottles.
-Snacks such as sandwiches and chocolate are also usually available for sale.
+Rifugios – Except for your first and last nights, you will stay overnight in mountain lodges, known locally as ‘rifugios.’
+These generally offer the following facilities: a bed in a shared room or in a private room (these must be booked in advance and cost £20pp/ night extra, subject to availability), showers with hot water, toilets, meals, and a water supply for refilling water bottles.
+Snacks, such as sandwiches and chocolate, are usually available to buy.
 Shared rooms are equipped with bunk beds with mattresses, pillows and blankets.
 Bed linen is not provided in shared bedrooms: you must have a sleeping bag liner (typically, this is simply a light cotton bag).
 A warm sleeping bag is generally unnecessary, since there are always blankets in the rooms.
-If you have pre-booked a private room you are often offered bed linen, thus a sleeping bag liner is not required but this will be confirmed when you book.
+If you have pre-booked a private room, you are often offered bed linen, thus a sleeping bag liner is not required, but this will be confirmed when you book.
 Finally, you will need clean footwear for the huts: light sliders are an ideal solution.

 Breakfast & Dinner – Normally, breakfast is served from 7am to 9am.
-It usually includes unlimited tea and coffee, bread, butter, jam, honey and chocolate spread.
-In addition, some mountain huts also offer ham, cheese and muesli.
-You can also fill up your your flask/thermos with hot water or tea at breakfast: ask the staff, and it will be free in most huts.
+It usually includes unlimited tea and coffee, bread, butter, jam, honey, and chocolate spread.
+In addition, some mountain huts also offer ham, cheese, and muesli.
+You can also fill up your flask/thermos free of charge with hot water or tea at breakfast; simply ask a member of staff.
 Dinner is usually served at 7pm or 7:30pm for all guests.
-A typical dinner in a mountain hut is very rich and includes a starter, a first course (such as pasta, risotto, dumplings), a second course (meat with a side dish) and a dessert.
-Any drinks at dinner (water, wine, beer, tea, coffee) are not included and should be ordered and paid separately.
+A typical dinner in a mountain hut is hearty and includes a starter, a first course (such as pasta, risotto, dumplings), a second course (meat with a side dish), and a dessert.
+Any drinks at dinner (water, wine, beer, tea, coffee) are not included and should be ordered and paid for separately.

 Lunch – It is often possible to stop for lunch in the mountain huts you pass on the route, but this option is not always available.
-In such cases we recommend you buy some light snack (sandwiches, yoghurt, chocolate, water) from the hut where you have stayed the previous night.
-Mountain huts prepare for lunch the same dishes as for dinner.
-The cost of a typical hot dish, e.g. pasta or risotto, in a mountain hut varies from ā‚¬7 to ā‚¬12.
+In such cases, we recommend you buy some light snack (sandwiches, yoghurt, chocolate, water) from the hut where you have stayed the previous night.
+Lunch options in mountain huts are often similar to those served at dinner.
+The cost of a typical hot dish (e.g. pasta or risotto) will vary from €10 to €14.

-Safety – It is your responsibility to be wear appropriate outdoor clothing, follow good practice safety in the mountains procedures and be realistic when calculating how long the route each day will take you given your fitness, experience. and ability.
-These self-guided hut-to-hut walking trips are planned so that they do not require specific skills or gear, unless it is clearly specified in the itinerary.
-You can expect well-maintained trails equipped with direction signs.
-Exposed sections of the trail are secured on the self-guided routes: it makes them safe provided that you follow the basic safety rules for hiking in the mountains.
+Safety – It is your responsibility to wear appropriate outdoor clothing, follow good practice, and mountain safety procedures.
+Be realistic when calculating how long each route will take you, considering your fitness, experience, and ability.
+These self-guided hut-to-hut walking holidays are planned so that specific skills or gear are not required, unless it is clearly specified in the itinerary.
+You can expect well-maintained trails with waymarking.
+Exposed sections of the trail are secured on the self-guided routes: it makes them safe, provided that you follow the basic safety rules for hiking in the mountains.

-It is never hot in the Dolomites at the elevation of 2,000 m and above where most of the hiking routes pass.
-In a sunny day in August the temperature at 2,000 m can reach 20Ā° Cduring the warmest hours of the day.
+Above 2000m, it is rarely hot in the Dolomites, where most hiking routes unfold.
+In August sunshine, the temperature might exceed 20° C during the warmest hours of the day.
 It is comfortable for hiking.
-In a cold cloudy day, the temperature can stay at around 10Ā° C during the entire the day.
+On a cold, cloudy day, the temperature can average 10° C all day.
 It is always chilly at night and early in the morning.
-Thunderstorms, often with hail, are typical for the warmest months (July and August).
-In the Dolomites valleys at the altitudes of 1,000 ā€“ 1,500 m the day temperature can reach 27Ā° C. It is fresh in the valleys in the morning and evening, and it is not stuffy at night even in the hottest weeks of the summer.
+Thunderstorms, often with hail, are a feature of certain days in July and August.
+In the Dolomites, valleys at 1000m – 1500m can reach 30° C. It is fresh in the valleys in the morning and evening, and it is not generally stuffy at night, even in the hottest weeks of the summer.

-Booking ConditionsĀ ā€“Ā be sure to read our full terms and conditionsĀ here before booking.
+Booking Conditions – be sure to read our full terms and conditions here before booking.

-At Your Own RiskĀ ā€“Ā please read the important notesĀ here.
+At Your Own Risk – please read the important notes here.

-Travel AdviceĀ ā€“Ā check your governmentā€™s travel advisory for up-to-date information and advice about your destination.
-For UK citizens, check the latest Foreign, Commonwealth & Development Office adviceĀ here.
+Travel Advice – check your government’s travel advisory for up-to-date information and advice about your destination.
+For UK citizens, check the latest Foreign, Commonwealth & Development Office advice here.

-Passport & Visa ā€“Ā Ā any questions should be directed to the relevant embassy of your destination country; find out moreĀ here.
+Passport & Visa – any questions should be directed to the relevant embassy of your destination country; find out more here.
 It is your responsibility to be in possession of a full passport, valid for your chosen destination.

-Travel InsuranceĀ ā€“ having adequate and valid travel insurance isĀ a condition of booking with us.
-Details of our insurance partner, Campbell Irvine,Ā are here.
+Travel Insurance – having adequate and valid travel insurance is a condition of booking with us.
+Details of our insurance partner, Campbell Irvine, are here.

-Health InformationĀ ā€“Ā You should carry either anĀ European Health Insurance Card (EHIC)Ā or aĀ Global Health Insurance Card (GHIC)Ā Neither is an alternative to adequate travel insurance.Ā For more information visitĀ https://www.gov.uk/foreign-travel-adviceĀ andĀ https://travelhealthpro.org.uk/
+Health Information – You should carry either an European Health Insurance Card (EHIC) or a Global Health Insurance Card (GHIC) Neither is an alternative to adequate travel insurance.
+For more information visit https://www.gov.uk/foreign-travel-advice and https://travelhealthpro.org.uk/

-ABTAĀ ā€“ Independent travel advice and help is always available from ABTA by calling 020 3117 0599 or visitingĀ www.abta.com.
+ABTA – Independent travel advice and help is always available from ABTA by calling 020 3117 0599 or visiting www.abta.com.

 Join our mailing list